bongiozzo/musica_mustdie/output/band_nanowar.md

 # Nanowar

-Дискография
+## Дискография

-"Other Bands Play Nanowar Gay!"
+### "Other Bands Play Nanowar Gay!"
 2006, Metal

+1. Intrue
+2. Tricycles Of Steel
+3. True Metal Of The World
+4. Burger
+5. King
+6. Introducing The Power
+7. Power Of The Power Of The Power The Power (Of Great Sword)
+8. Pino
+9. Metal-La-La-La *
+10. Gioca True (Other Bands Play Nanowar Gay)
+11. The Number Of The Bitch **
+12. Entra L'uomo Di Sabbia
+13. Triumphant March Of The Nanowarrior +
+14. Outrue

+All music and lyrics written by NANOWAR except * written by MANOWAR
+** written by IRON MAIDEN
++ written by METALLICA
+Recorded and mixed at 16th Cellar Studios and Storx Studios Engineered by NANOWAR and Stefano Morabito

+GattoPanceri 666 - Bass and Choirs
+UinonaRaider (Milino) - Drums
+Mohammed Abdul - Guitars, Backing Vocals, Keys and Choirs

+Guest Musicians:
+Michele, Alessandro Beato, Alberto, Daniele Carbonera - Drums Raffaello Venditti - Voices
+Fiorella Mannoia - Female Vocals
+Prado Longhi - Violin

-"Into Gay Pride Ride" 2010, Metal
+### "Into Gay Pride Ride" 2010, Metal

 ## Отношения с другими группами